Espressive/cascara/README.md

 nvm version
 ```

 If the output of this command is `nvm: command not found`, proceed to install step 1.
-If the output of this command is some version number, proceed to step 3.
+If the output of this command is some version number, you already have `nvm` installed and can proceed to step 3.

 1. Run the CURL command in the terminal to install: